dxdc/homebridge-blinds/README.md

       "webhook_https_certfile": "/path/to/https.crt",
 ```

-**NOTE**: For HTTPS users, there is a pending PR for self-signed certificates, which can cause the `ee key too small` error.
-See: [selfsigned](https://github.com/jfromaniello/selfsigned/pull/35).

 #### Receiving specific position (optional, ongoing basis)

 `position_url` must report the current state of the blinds as an integer (0-100) in either plain text or JSON format, e.g. `{"current_position": 40}`.
 If JSON is used, JSON keys are filtered to look for a **single** numeric response, but the JSON handling is not very robust and will cause unexpected results if multiple numeric keys are present.